rubickcz/dotfiles/README.md

 git clone <repo_url> ~/.password_store
 ```

+#### Mouse/touchpad settings
+If you are not satisfied with mouse behavior, you can customize it for your machine in `~/.xinitrc` file.

 ## Post install (machine specific)
 Following steps are for a specific machines only.
 #### Marshadow